 And my throat tightens.
 And my eyes well.

-If you go: Trips to My Lai can be booked easily online or at local travel offices through a variety of operators.
-Prices range from about $70 to $120 per person, depending on departure location -- Hoi An or Da Nang -- and include other stops in the package.
+If you go: Vietnam’s borders are now closed to international tourists due to the Covid-19 pandemic.
+Those currently in the country can book trips to My Lai online or at local travel offices through a variety of operators.
+Prices range from about $70 to $120 per person, depending on departure location – Hoi An or Da Nang – and include other stops in the package.